jorgeluiztaioque/check_pon_fiberhome/README.md

 This plugin can test all Fiberhome pon slot with 8 or 16 PONs verify with PON link status is UP or DOWN check if in that PON has customers, if have more than one customer and PON status is DOWN one alarm is generated.

-## SNMP VERSION
 ---
-Nagios check PON in OLT Fiberhome <br>
+#### Nagios check PON in OLT Fiberhome <br>
 Written by Jorge Luiz Taioque <br>
-This plugin check status of all ONUs connected in a specific PON  <br>
+This plugin check status of a PON Slot connected in a specific OLT  <br>
-and return if these ONUs operational state is UP or DOWN <br>
+and return if these PON operational state is UP or DOWN <br>
------ <br>

 ### Dependences
 <pre>